Richard Hermer, Baron Hermer: Career

 Hermer was called to the bar at the Middle Temple in October 1993.
 He started his career in Cardiff, but later moved to London to pursue what he later called the "really interesting" human rights work.
 He subsequently joined Doughty Street Chambers and there he got to know founding member Keir Starmer.
 Hermer acted as a junior to Starmer on numerous cases, and Starmer later gave the toast at Hermer's silk ceremony in 2009.
-On 13 March 2012, Hermer left Doughty Street Chambers and moved to work for Matrix Chambers.
+On 13 March 2012, Hermer left Doughty Street Chambers and moved to work at Matrix Chambers.
 He later became the Chair of Matrix's Management committee, and was also colleague of Sarah Sackman whilst working there.
 During his career, Hermer specialised in human rights law, public law and environmental law, with The Guardian later describing him as an "expert on international law".
 His practice spanned public international law and private international law as well as domestic public law and private law.

 In 2000, Hermer was appointed the inaugural Human Rights Practitioner in Residence at Columbia University in New York.
 In November 2019, Hermer was appointed a deputy High Court judge following an open competition by the Judicial Appointments Commission.